EXTRAORDINARY TASTE AND TENDERNESS

 We build on the incredible genetic potential of our wagyu bloodlines with an uncompromising feeding and breeding program that brings out the very best in our cattle’s potential.

 - Only high-quality, vegetarian feeds – grass and grain, rolled corn, corn silage, alfalfa, barley, and wheat straw

 - No added hormones or growth promotants of any kind

 Indigenous to Japan, the Wagyu breed is best known for its ability to produce tender, beautifully marbled beef.
-Interestingly, the Wagyu breed was not intended to become the best meat-quality breed in the world.
-That happened quite by accident.

 An ancient breed, Wagyu cattle were selectively bred for centuries to strictly be work animals, able to work long days and live long, productive work lives.